dangvusontung/cloud-n7/README.md

 ```bash
 ./scripts/benchmark.sh
 ```
+*This script executes the WordCount job with 1, 2, 4, and 8 executors to measure performance speedup.*

 ### 4. Clean Up
 **Important:** After you are done, run the destroy script to remove all GCP resources and avoid unnecessary charges.